 Restorative Justice Practitioner | Mediator | Trainer | Consultant

 Yuko brings over twenty years of experience providing trainings for communities and organizations to transform conflicts, understand secondary trauma, wellness, and self-care.
 She has worked with diverse clients in the United States and Japan.
 Her trainings combine intellectual learning with somatic practice, using knowledge from her decades of martial arts training.
 Participants are invited to explore the connection between the mind and body to understand the deeper impact of conflict and build the kind of resiliency necessary to navigate challenging situations.
 Committed to working towards racial justice and equity, her consultancy includes a position at Ramapo for Children as a Restorative Justice trainer for New York City public high schools.
-She trains students and staff in restorative practices, including peer mediation and advisories.
+She trains students and staff in Restorative Justice, including peer mediation and advisories.
 In addition, she serves as a consultant and trainer for MPG Consulting, a firm committed to supporting organizations create an antiracist, equitable environment.

 Yuko holds a bachelor’s degree from Brown University and a master’s degree in education with a concentration in conflict resolution from Columbia University.
 She is a fourth degree black belt in Goju-ryu Karate and is a practitioner of Qi Gong.
 Her training in mediation is through the Center for Understanding in Conflict and she is a certified mediator with the New York State Unified Court System.
 She trained in Restorative Justice with the Red Hook Community Justice Center, Kay Pranis, and Elizabeth Clemants.

 Conflict is complex and one of life’s worst stressors.
 It can also be a catalyst for change.
 How we engage with it matters.
 We often have a “fight flight or freeze" reaction when faced with conflict, but these reactions may escalate the situation and fail to address the complexity of the conflict.